flyandi/botscreamer/README.md

 # Deploy it

 Use the Arduino IDE to deploy the code to the ESP8266 and use the SPIFFS tool to upload the files.
+RandomNerdTutorials has way better explanation than I could do, so head over to https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide/ to learn more how to do that.

+If you haven't actually installed the ESP8266 board definitions you need to use the Arduino IDE Platform Manager to install the ESP8266.
+Once again RDT has you covered at https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/

+There are a few libraries needed that can be downloaded via the Arduino IDE Library Manager:

++ Adafruit NeoPixel Library
++ ESP8266Audio Library

+Once done, hook up your ESP8266 and upload it.

+# Configuration

+There are some configurations that I explained in the code itself.
+Check it there.

 # Fly it